dmakogon/dbguidance/graph/graphdb.md

 Graph DBs are purpose-built for storing and querying graph-based/network data structures.
 They are typically not meant to replace your default data store, but to supplement it for queries that are graphical in nature.

+This isn't the Excel-like *graph*, but rather networks of connections like Facebook friends or Twitter follow-graphs, but could even be used for mapping out IT server topologies or product purchases.

 ###When to consider graph databases?

 Some questions to consider before deciding to use a Graph DB: